-It was submitted that Dungaji failed to prove and establish the factum of customary divorce; if a customary divorce practice is claimed in a community the same needs to be clearly established.
+It was submitted, Dungaji failed to prove and establish the factum of customary divorce; if a customary divorce practice is claimed in a community, same needs to be clearly established.

 “In the circumstances and on appreciation of evidence on record, Trial Court rightly held Dungaji failed to prove the divorce as per the custom.”